TheKhoshhal/Calculator/README.md

 # Calculator
-This is a calculator's code designed by The Khoshhal :)
+This is a calculator's code designed by The Khoshhal.
-It's written with python tkinter library
+It's written with python tkinter library.
-I hope you like it :D
+I hope you like it.
+Contact us: thekhoshhal@Gmail.com